 The town "center" is the Piazza Vittorio Emanuele, the elongated triangle on the map where the label "Giovinazzo" is (zoom in to lose it).
 The north side of the square is lined with cafes, and the whole town does their evening walk, the passeggiata, around this square and the interesting fountain in the center of it.
 It's the place to come in the evenings.

-My other suggestion is the fabulous Saint Martin Hotel Giovinazzo.
-It's on the waterfront and it's roof terrace looks out over the sea and the city.
+My strong suggestion is the fabulous Saint Martin Hotel Giovinazzo.
+It's on the waterfront and its roof terrace looks out over the sea and the city.
 There's even a Roman wall that forms part of the lower terrace outside the bar (see the pictures below).
 It's filled with artifacts and it's had a very tasteful restoration.
 If you don't stay there, at least stop in and have a drink at the bar.
 It's worth it, no matter how much the drink costs, believe me.

 If you're really into the off season, Giovinazzo celebrates Il falo di Sant'Antonio by lighting a fire and feasting afterwards.
 The festival is held in January, around the 17th.
 In Italy, Saint Antonio is patron saint of butchers, domestic animals, basketmakers,and gravediggers and also known as healer of the plague and the "fuoco di Sant'Antonio" (shingles).